sylhare/Type-on-Strap/_posts/2019-02-26-beyond_local_pattern_matching.md

 To this end, CoQA considers a series of questions that would arise in a natural dialog given a shared context, with challenging questions that require reasoning beyond one dialog turn; HotpotQA, on the other hand, focuses on multi-document reasoning, and challenges the research community to develop new methods to acquire supporting information in a large corpus.

 We believe that both datasets will fuel significant development in question answering systems, and we look forward to new insights that these systems will bring to the community.

 [^1]: Danqi Chen, Adam Fisch, Jason Weston, Antoine Bordes.
 Reading Wikipedia to Answer Open-Domain Questions.
 ACL 2017.
-[^2]: At least they did not mention it as of MM DD, 2019, when this blog post was originally published.
+[^2]: At least they did not mention it as of the writing of this article.
 [^3]: And this is with 25% of the questions being comparison questions, where the names of both entities are specified in the question.
 [^4]: https://github.com/google-research/bert
-[^5]: CoQA is pronounced as *coca*.
+[^5]: Siva Reddy, Danqi Chen, and Christopher D. Manning.
+[CoQA: A Conversational Question Answering Challenge](https://arxiv.org/pdf/1808.07042.pdf).
+TACL 2019.
+"CoQA" is pronounced as *coca*.
 [^6]: See, for instance, "Robin Jia and Percy Liang.
 Adversarial Examples for Evaluating Reading Comprehension Systems.
 EMNLP 2017."
 [^7]: In collaboration with our great collaborators from [Carnegie Mellon University](https://www.cs.cmu.edu/) and [Mila](https://mila.quebec/en/).
+[^8]: Zhilin Yang\*, Peng Qi\*, Saizheng Zhang\*, Yoshua Bengio, William W. Cohen, Ruslan Salakhutdinov, Christopher D. Manning.
+[HotpotQA: A Dataset for Diverse, Explainable Multi-hop Question Answering](https://arxiv.org/pdf/1809.09600.pdf).
+EMNLP 2018. (\* indicates equal contribution)